Your Six-Week Postpartum Care Plan: A Daily Guide for New Moms

 Currently, as many as 40% of women do not attend a postpartum visit, don’t overlook your own health.
 It’s fundamental to your baby’s wellbeing, too!

-Day 1: While your health is top of mind, try to make any other doctor’s appointments you may need, like with the dentist or the specialist you might see if you have a chronic condition.
+Day 1: While your health is top of mind, try to make any other doctor or dental appointments you may need.
 Or take some time to read up on natural solutions, like this treatment for hemorrhoids, for any lingering post-birth pains.

 Day 2: Read your baby something that you can also benefit from, like this guided mediation script for relaxation.